Israeli settlers encircling Jerusalem, EU envoys warn

 In one example, Israeli authorities are building a massive cable-car system through the heart of the holy city that will connect Israelis in West Jerusalem with those in East Jerusalem over the heads of Palestinian slums.

-In a second example, they stripped Palestinian human-rights lawyer Salah Hamouri of her citizenship and deported her to France in December.
+In a second example, they stripped Palestinian human-rights lawyer Salah Hamouri of his citizenship and deported him to France in December.

 The EU ambassadors' complaint on Israeli visa reciprocity also comes after Israel blocked MEPs from making official visits because it didn't like their left-wing politics.

-The figures showed East Jerusalem was spending just 15 percent of its budget on Palestinians, who were almost 40 percent of its population.
+The figures showed Jerusalem was spending just 15 percent of its budget on Palestinians, who were almost 40 percent of its population.

 Some 86 percent of Palestinian children lived below the poverty line and one in 10 was likely to drop out of school, compared to one in 100 in West Jerusalem.